GLOTEL Awards Entry Guidelines

 More than one category may be entered for the same project/service/team.

-- All entries must be no longer than 500 words.
+- All entries should be no longer than 500 words

-- Supporting material may be supplied, but your main entry should include all information you deem necessary for your awards entry.
+- Supporting materials may be supplied, but your main entry of 500 words should include all information you deem necessary for your awards entry

 - The chairperson of the judging panel reserves the right to cast any deciding vote should the need arise.
 The verdict of the judging panel is final.